luigifreda/plvs/README.md

 ### Build

-- Install basic dependencies:
+1. Install basic dependencies:
   `$ ./install_dependencies.sh`
-- Install *OpenCV* in a local folder:
+2. Install *OpenCV* in a local folder:
   `$ ./install_local_opencv.sh`
-  (if you want, skip this step and set the variables `OpenCV_DIR` and `OPENCV_VERSION` in `config.sh` with your local *OpenCV* path and version, respectively)
-- Build the *PLVS* framework:
+3. Build the *PLVS* framework:
   `$ ./build.sh`

 Under **ROS noetic** you can run:
 `$ ./build_ros_catkin.sh`
-to build the *PLVS* ROS workspace and deploy it into the `ros_ws` folder.
+to build the *PLVS* ROS workspace and deploy it into the `ros_ws` subfolder.

 It should be easy to adapt the above procedures if you have a different OS or ROS version.

+If you want to skip step 2, you can set the variables `OpenCV_DIR` and `OPENCV_VERSION` in `config.sh` with your local *OpenCV* path and version, respectively.
+However, this is not recommended.

 ### Running the examples